 Not gaining weight

-As children are growing, they should always be getting bigger, both in terms of height and weight.
+As children are growing, they should always be getting bigger in terms of height and weight.
 If a child stops growing or gaining weight, it might be a sign they have anorexia.
-Signs that a child has stopped growing include not needing to change their clothing or shoe size.
+Signs that a child has stopped growing include not needing to change their clothing or shoe size over many months.

 In teens, anorexia is more likely to be suspected if someone loses weight rather than stops growing (which is a natural occurrence).
 If your teen is losing weight, see your child’s doctor immediately.

 People with anorexia have decreased circulation.
 Because of this, they may feel cold even when most people feel comfortable or warm and may wear clothes that are warmer than necessary for the weather.